drjingma/drjingma.github.io/README.md

 You can get `<ip>` via the command `ip addr`.
 This will then be able to view the site via the URL `http://<ip>:9099`

-# Notes from Zhenke Wu's Research Website
+# Notes from Zhenke Wu

 * After cloning the repo to your local folder, you'll need to install jekyll to build and test your modified site.